mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ![jenkins-shell][jenkins_shell]

 Still, we have to expose miniconda binaries to the non-login Jenkins profile.
-Declarative Pipelines support an environment directive, which allows to define environmental variables.
+Declarative Pipelines support an environment directive, which allows defining environmental variables.
 Environment directive used in the top-level pipeline block will apply to all steps within the Pipeline (see: [Jenkins documentation](https://jenkins.io/doc/book/pipeline/syntax/#environment)).
 We will use it to modify PATH variable.

 Now we can easily create and destroy python virtual environment within jenkins pipeline.
 We can also install all dependencies locally.
 The post block of the script will remove this environment when pipeline finishes.